rmngp/apidocs/source/includes/_works.md

 Parameter              | Default  | Description
 ---------              | -------  | -----------
-q                      |          | Filter results matching this query sort                   |          | Field used to sort results order                  | asc      | Sorting order, desc or asc. page                   | 1        | Results page offset
+q                      |          | Filter results matching this query lang                   |          | Limit the research to fields in this language (better relevance) exists                 |          | Limit the research to works with these fields sort                   |          | Field used to sort results order                  | asc      | Sorting order, desc or asc. page                   | 1        | Results page offset